VisaLisa/visalisa.github.io/_posts/2018-08-02-Books-Reccomendations.md

 layout: blogpost
 comments: true
 title: A Hacker's Guide to Reading
-subtitle: "Learn how to read 106 books in a year & book reccomendation"
+subtitle: "Learn how to read 106 books in a year & book recomendation"
 lang: pt
 date: 2018-08-02
 true-dt: 2018-08-02